RobertAlbus/fishtank-poker/README.md

 3. hand-rank Enum
 4. compare enums

-    if 1 winner by hand-rank => short circuit to 6 with winner
+    if 1 winner by hand-rank => short circuit to step 6. with winner

     if hand-rank tie => histogram comparison